KarnesTH/project-site/README.md

 npm start
 ```

-> **Attention**: This project was created for personal purposes only and is therefore only used to present my learning progress with JavaScript, HTML, CSS and SCSS.
+> **Attention**: This project was created for personal purposes only and is therefore only used to present my learning progress with JavaScript, HTML, CSS and SASS.